Ayushya100/accounts-svc/ReadME.md

 **FUEL:** A card used to pay for fuel expenses.
 Not linked to an account.
 **CAMPUS:** A card used within a campus for various services, such as dining, bookstore purchases, and access to facilities.
 Not linked to a campus account.
 POST - :userId/register-card
+- card-info API: The 'card-info' API allows users to retrieve information about their cards.
+Users can retrieve information for all their cards, for a specific card by card token, or for a specific type of cards.
+GET - :userId/card-info
+GET - :userId/card-info/:token
+GET - :userId/card-info/type/:cardType
 ---
 **Finance Tracker** - Simplifying Financial Management for Everyone!